Degrees

 How long are degree courses?

-Degree courses vary in length from one year foundation degrees to four year bachelor degrees with placements.
-There are also options to undertake further one year top-ups and master degrees.
+Degree courses vary in length from one-year foundation degrees to four-year bachelor degrees with placements.
+There are also options to undertake further one-year top-ups and master’s degrees.

 Choosing a degree

-There are a wide range of degree courses available so it is important to consider what is the right course for you.
+A wide range of degree courses are available so it is important to consider the right course for you.

 Things to consider when choosing a degree course: